Frederick Bromley: Political career

 In March 1886, Bromley contested the electoral district of Collingwood, but was unsuccessful.
 He joined the Progressive Political League, and was elected vice-president in December 1891.
 At the 1892 election, the PPL nominated Bromley as its candidate for Carlton, and he was duly elected in April 1892.
 He became the first secretary of the party, which had gone through several iterations and emerged as the United Labour Party in May 1896.
 Bromley served as the party's first secretary until he was elected party leader on 3 December 1900 after William Trenwith resigned as Labour leader to take up an appointment as Commissioner of Public Works and Minister of Railways in George Turner's Cabinet.

 In 1893, Bromley sued Maurice Brodzky, the proprietor and publisher of the weekly newspaper Table Talk, for libel after Brodzky compared the "feline portion of the Labour party" to the thievish disposition of a cat towards fish—a metaphor which Bromley took as a reference to his support of George Sangster over the latter's unauthorised use of union funds.
-The jury found in Bromley's favour and awarded him £500 damages.
+The jury found in Bromley's favour and awarded him £500 damages, leading to the collapse of a respected newspaper and Brodzky leaving for America.

 Bromley led Labour at the 1904 Victorian state election on 1 June 1904, but resigned as leader six days after the election due to ill health, and George Prendergast replaced him.
 He died in office on 29 September 1908, at the age of 53.